 Any experienced event professional can tell you that a session’s format is just as important as its topic.
 But how can planners leverage this expertise when designing an agenda that includes a variety of virtual conference session formats?
 In this post, we explain how to apply best practices from both online events and virtual meetings.

 First things first, it’s important to clear up some terminology that can get muddled.
 Sometimes the word ‘live’ is used to mean that an event is happening in person, and sometimes it’s used to mean that an online event activity is happening in real time.
 Real-time virtual experiences can refer to:

-- A Livestream Format: a session that is broadcast to attendees in real time, or an interactive breakout room with live two-way engagement
+- A Live Format: a live stream session that is broadcast to attendees in real time, or an interactive breakout room with live two-way engagement

 - A Simulive Format: a one-time broadcast of a pre-recorded session, often with real time attendee engagement such as live chat

 It’s crucial to think strategically about which parts of your online event should be live.
 And it will vary depending on what type of virtual conference session is involved.

 It’s also important to consider the ‘face to face’ element.
 We usually take for granted that face-to-face experiences happen in person, but video conferencing means that F2F meetings can happen virtually — even in groups.
 Virtual meetings with multiple attendees can make for highly engaging, interactive sessions.
 But again, structure is important.

 Finally, virtual event planners also need to think about which session formats will work well as on-demand content.
 In this guide, we explain how to choose the best session format for each stage of the attendee journey.

 Virtual Conference Session Formats: Live Stream vs. Simulive